- Altitude: 1400 - 2000 meters

 The members of Fondo Paez have created a sustainable vision for their indigenous communities.
 This vision is remarkable in and of itself, but the work and successes of this organization are truly extraordinary when viewed within the context of Colombian politics and globalization.
 From Spanish conquest centuries ago to the armed conflict raging in their territory for the past 40 years, the Paez people have struggled for their lives, their land, and their right to self-determination.

-- Located in the Eastern Mountain Range of Colombia
+- Region: Located in the municipality of Ocamonte, Santander in northern Colombia

 Founded in 1994, APCO is a well organized group of 270 farming families, most of whom live in in the municipality of Ocamonte in the state of Santander.
 This area is considered one of the most peaceful coffee growing regions in Colombia.
 Visitors are warmly welcomed to this region which is also known for it's striking physical beauty and a budding eco and adventure tourism industry.